 Also included in the package is the Visualforce page FindNearbyWarehousesPage.
-You can move on to the next step, if you want to use the page included in the package.
+You can move on to the next step, Create a New Tab on page 83, if you want to use the page included in the package.

 The code for this page uses the location of the current user and integrates with Google Maps to display a map with warehouses located within 20 miles.
 For each nearby warehouse, the map displays a pin along with the warehouse name, address, and phone number.